scicloj/clojisr/README.md

   * A Function-centric API, where the default mode of usage is calling R functions on R objects, from Clojure (Status: supported)

-  * "R code as Clojure data", inspired by but extending the EDN-based syntax inroducted in [gg4clj](https://github.com/JonyEpsilon/gg4clj) and [used](https://github.com/sbelak/huri/blob/master/src/huri/plot.clj#L299) in [huri](https://github.com/sbelak/huri) (Status: supported)
+  * "R code as Clojure data", inspired by the EDN-based syntax inroducted in [gg4clj](https://github.com/JonyEpsilon/gg4clj) and [used](https://github.com/sbelak/huri/blob/master/src/huri/plot.clj#L299) in [huri](https://github.com/sbelak/huri) (Status: supported)

   * Interop with minimal copying of data (Status: supported)

-  * Compatibility with common data abstractions such as [tech.ml.dataset](https://github.com/techascent/tech.ml.dataset) datasets (Status: partial support)
+  * Compatibility with common data abstractions such as [tech.ml.dataset](https://github.com/techascent/tech.ml.dataset) datasets (Status: partially supported)

-  * Convenient wrappers for common use cases, such as visualization (Status: wrote a basic wrapper to Rmarkdown)
+  * Convenient wrappers for common use cases, such as visualization (Status: basic support for plots and Rmarkdown)

-  * Abstraction over different runtimes (GNUR R, Renjin, FastR) (Status: GNU R is supported through backend; Renjin has some basic support)
+  * Abstraction over different runtimes (GNUR R, Renjin, FastR) (Status: GNU R is supported through Rserve; Renjin has some basic support)

-  * Convenient multi-session support (Status: a draft exists, needs some polish)
+  * Convenient multi-session support (Status: basic support with some known issues)

 ## Usage requirements